cloudera-cemea/CDF_vHOL/README.md

     You should see the flow running successfully and writing records to Kafka.

-6. Access the SMM UI from the **Streams Messaging DataHub** page and check the topic metrics and data:
+4. Access the SMM UI from the **Streams Messaging DataHub** page, click the **Topics** item on the left navigation bar and check the topic metrics and data (enter your <user-id> in Search to filter the list) :

     <img src="images/4_smm_topics.png" alt="image" style="width:1000px;height:auto;">